 Appoint a financial representative

-The appointee should be deemed both competent and trustworthy to act in your client’s best interest should they become unable to act for themselves.
+The appointee should be both competent and trustworthy to act in your client’s best interest should they become unable to act for themselves.

 Organize accounts and arrange access